Merve1503/AmazonAutomatedUITest/README.md

 ## Tools and Libraries Used

-Java: Java served as the primary programming language for scripting test scenarios and executing them.
+- **Java**: Java served as the primary programming language for scripting test scenarios and executing them.

-Selenium: Selenium WebDriver was employed for automating web browsers to conduct UI tests.
+- **Selenium**: Selenium WebDriver was employed for automating web browsers to conduct UI tests.
 It facilitated interactions with web elements and navigation across the Amazon website.

-JUnit: JUnit framework was utilized for organizing and executing the test cases.
+- **JUnit**: JUnit framework was utilized for organizing and executing the test cases.
 It provided annotations and assertions to streamline the testing process and validate expected outcomes.

-Intellij IDEA: Intellij IDEA served as the integrated development environment for writing, debugging, and managing the test codebase.
+- **Intellij IDEA**: Intellij IDEA served as the integrated development environment for writing, debugging, and managing the test codebase.

 ## Test Scenarios
 The following test scenarios were executed during the testing process: